-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 However, Northam said, based on the data his team is monitoring, he believes Virginia can enter Phase 1 as soon as next week.

-In response, he announced that he is extending Executive Order 53, which was set to expire on May 8, until May 14.
+, which was set to expire on May 8, until May 14.

 That order is the one that closed many non-essential businesses in Virginia and limited gatherings in Virginia to no more than 10.